narrowlink/homepage/docs/extended-tutorial/webserver-publish.md

   #- !Client # client token
   # ...
   - !AgentPublish # agent publish token to publish web services
-    uid: 00000000-0000-0000-0000-000000000001 # agent uid, please use a unique uid for each user
+    uid: 00000000-0000-0000-0000-000000000000 # agent uid, please use a unique uid for each user
     name: agent_name # agent name, it must be the same name as the agent name in the agent token
-    exp: 1710227806 # expiration time in seconds since epoch (Monday, January 1, 2024 0:00:00 GMT)
+    exp: 1710227806 # expiration time in seconds since epoch
-    connect: # list of the services that this agent will publish
     publish_hosts: # list of the services that this agent will publish
       - host: first.domain.example # domain name
         port: 0 # gateway's service port, 0 means any port
         connect: # the address that the agent will connect to publish the service
           host: 127.0.0.1 # ip address or domain name
-        port: 8080 # port
+          port: 80 # port
           protocol: HTTP # protocol
       - host: second.domain.example # domain name
         port: 0 # gateway's service port, 0 means any port
         connect: # the address that the agent will connect to publish the service
-        host: narrow.host # ip address or domain name
+          host: 127.0.0.1 # ip address or domain name
           port: 443 # port
-        protocol: HTTPS # protocol
+          protocol: TCP # protocol, TCP means it acts as a SNI proxy
 ```